ncatlab/nlab-content/pages/9/0/1/2/2109/content.md

 </table>
 are both equal to $U_f$.

-Using the uniqueness of factorization through the universal squares, we can conclude moreover that the horizontal composites
+Using the uniqueness of factorization through the universal squares, we can conclude moreover that the [[horizontal composition|horizontal composites]]
 <table>
 <tr>
 <td style="border: none;">